bcollard/porthole/README.md

 ## Why
 - **SIMPLICITY** - Abstract away Kubernetes concepts from developers.
-  Otherwise,
-  tooling like Lens or k9s would be another possible solution (modulo the OIDC provider issue, see below).
+  Otherwise, tooling like Lens or k9s would be another possible solution (modulo the OIDC provider issue, see below).
   Developers don't have to proxy to pods in k8s clusters.
-They'll rather connect to a backend app deployed in the same cluster after authenticating through the API Gateway.
+They'll rather connect to a backend app (Porthole) deployed in the same cluster (as their app) after authenticating through the API Gateway.
 - **FLEXIBILITY** - To test their own service, Developers can attach an ephemeral container to the pod and run their tests from there.
 It can be any debugging image that they can pull from a registry.
 So it offers more flexibility if you ever need to use a database client, like `psql` for instance.